Private Applicator Certification

 Spanish Language Materials (used by individuals to prepare them for the private applicator training exam) Note: In-person trainings are only offered in English.

-North Carolina State University’s PSEP Chapters 1 and 2 pertain to NC’s regulations and the remainder contains information found in the National Core manual.
+North Carolina State University’s PSEP Chapters 1 and 2 may not pertain to Tennessee’s regulations.
+However, the remainder contains information found in the National Core manual.

 National Applicator Core Training Manual for Private Applicators select ES3007KITP/E3007SP for the Spanish language version.
 A direct link may be found here.